privacybydesign/pbdf-website/pages/en/irma-verifier.md

 customers must explicitly agree to reveal these attributes to you.
 When you ask too many, non-relevant or non-neccessary, attributes, you may scare away (potential) customers.
-An important idea underlying IRMA is that only strictly necessary attributes are requested at login.
+An important idea underlying IRMA is that only strictly necessary attributes should be requested at login.
 European privacy laws require *data minimalisation* and *purpose binding*, so that you are allowed to process only those personal data of your customers that are strictly necessary for the